Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Comparison of results and reach at colliders

-The next final state we consider to explore the reaches of $S_1$ at the LHC/FCC is $1b-\rm{jet} + \ptmiss$, corresponding to the results shown in \autoref{btau3}.
+The next finalstate we consider to explore the reaches of $S_1$ at the LHC/FCC is $1b-\rm{jet} + \ptmiss$, corresponding to the results shown in \autoref{btau3}.
 In this case $b-g\to S_1\nu$ process provides the signal, whereas, events from $c/t-g\to S_1\tau$ act as model background.
 Therefore, the production vertex for signal as well as the decay vertex of $S_1$ depend only on one coupling $Y_{S_1}^{33}$, while the model background channels involve both $Y_{S_1}^{33}$ and $Z_{S_1}^{23}$.
-The $5\sigma$ reach of signal significance for this final state for three different $|Z_{S_1}^{23}|$ values equal to 0.5, 2.0 and 3.5 are presented in \autoref{reach:S1_2} in three different panels, respectively.
-The color codes are the same as of \autoref{reach:S1_1}.
+The $5\sigma$ reach of signal significance for this finalstate for three different $|Z_{S_1}^{23}|$ values equal to 0.5, 2.0 and 3.5 are presented in \autoref{reach:S1_2} in three different panels, respectively.
+The colour codes are the same as of \autoref{reach:S1_1}.
 In this case, unlike the previous scenario, we notice that the black, red and yellow curves shift upwards as we look at the three plots from left to right indicating necessity of higher $|Y_{S_1}^{33}|$ values with the increase in $|Z_{S_1}^{23}|$ coupling to maintain the same significance for any particular mass of the leptoquark.
 The reason behind this is that the cross-section for model background from $c-g$ fusion is enhanced with the increase in $|Z_{S_1}^{23}|$ value while the signal events remain unaffected.
-For $|Z_{S_1}^{23}|\le 1$, we find that this final state can probe $Y_{S_1}^{33}\sim 1$ when the leptoquark mass is around 1\,TeV scale at the 14\,TeV LHC, and can go up to a 2\,TeV mass with higher center of mass energies like 30\,TeV and 100\,TeV collisions.
+For $|Z_{S_1}^{23}|=0.5 $, we find that this finalstate can probe $Y_{S_1}^{33}\sim 1$ when the leptoquark mass is around 1.2 \,TeV scale at the 14\,TeV LHC, and can go up to 1.6 TeV, 2\,TeV masses with higher centre-of-mass energies of 30\,TeV and 100\,TeV, respectively.